NelisW/my3D-Trium/building/Trium-build.md

 The DRV8825 driver schematic diagram shows the trim potentiometer used to set the current limit.
 The current is limited to 2xVref.
 The Polulu diagram below shows a 10 kOhm trimpot, but the average resistance measured on the PCBs supplied with the Trium is around 7.67 kOhm.
 The Trium instruction is to set the resistance between Vref and GND to 2.2 kOhm.
 Simple math shows that Imax = 2xVref=2x3.3x2.2/7.67=1.9A, with Vref=0.95V.
 It seems then that the Trium stepper motors are driven somewhat (10%) beyond the design rated current.

-The end-to-end resistance of the six trimpots for my printer measured 7.5, 7.4, 8.22, 7.61, 7.73, 7.59 kOhm.
-This means that the current limits range from 1.77 A to 1.9 A. This 6% spread is probably fine, but if you require more accurate settings, it would be better to adjust the trimpots so that the reference voltage is around 1.7/2=0.85V.
+The end-to-end resistance of the six DRV 8825 trimpots for my printer measured 7.5, 7.4, 8.22, 7.61, 7.73, 7.59 kOhm.
+This means that the current limits range from 1.77 A to 1.9 A. This 6% spread is probably fine, but if you require more accurate settings, it would be better to adjust the trimpots to a fixed voltage, rather than to fixed resistance between ground and common.
+In my first build I set the reference voltage to 1.7/2=0.85V, which is the 'design point' for the stepper motor.
+During printing, the printer appeared to loose steps during repeated checks on z calibration (see the later discussion, towards the end of the document).
+This could be because of too low current or too high friction.
+I decided to increase the calibration voltage to 0.96V for the three tower stepper motors, which implies a current of 1.9A (10% above rated current).
+The extruder calibration voltage was kept at 0.85V.

-See the notes below in the extruder section where it is described why and how the current limit setting should be adjusted to prevent filament grinding.
+See the notes below in the extruder section where it is described why and how the extruder motor current limit setting should be adjusted to prevent filament grinding.

 <img src="images/DRV8825-schematic.jpg" width="500">